-The umbrella group for UK unions has published a report warning about “the potentially negative effects that intrusive technology of this type can have on workers’ well-being, right to privacy, data protection rights, and the right not be discriminated against.”
-This all plays into the hands of litigation, something several HR seers predict more companies will face in 2021 if the rights and personal lives of employees are disregarded.
+The umbrella group for UK unions has published a report warning about “the potentially negative effects that intrusive technology of this type can have on workers’ well-being, right to privacy, data protection rights, and the right to not be discriminated against.”
+This all plays into the hands of litigation, something several HR seers predict more companies will face in coming years if the rights and personal lives of employees are disregarded.
 In supporting remote workers’ rather than undermining their efforts, we would all do well to replace continuous tracking with continuous listening so that leaders can understand precisely what people are thinking and needing in order to feel their organization genuinely cares.

 An AIHRDigital article about how “work-related stress is a response to an imbalance between demands on the individual and the resources they have to deal with those demands,” underscores how flexible work hours positively impact employee stress levels.
 The result is a happier, healthier, and more productive workforce.
 Among working parents, the author writes, 84% consider work flexibility the most important factor in a job.
 Given the struggles facing mothers and fathers who work from home juggling parental duties, domestic chores, and job expectations this should be reason enough, don’t you think?